yoho321/SiriusWeb/README.md

 ## Log in
 Head to the [Login page](https://demo.obeostudio.com/login) and log in with your Username and Password.
 ## Create New Definition Project
-To start your project, you should first create a new studio definition project.
+To start your project, you should first create a new desctiption project.
 + Naviagate to the [Home page](https://demo.obeostudio.com/projects).
 + Click on the *'+ Blank project'*.